Day of the Dead

 The skeleton with a tan sombrero

-copulates with an obese black woman.
+copulates with a swollen woman.

 There are five houses with broken windows,